 Source: ONS , INSEE and Destatis.

-That complex industries have shown a preference to locate in big cities shows that policies to further improve the economies of these places would work with the grain of business investment in recent decades.
+That complex activities have shown a preference to locate either in highly productive cities or in the largest cities.
+This shows that further policies to improve the economies of British biggest cities would work with the grain of business investment in recent years.
 But that this neither feeds through to higher levels of productivity, or puts them on par with complexity levels in large French and German cities, shows that there is much work to be done.

 The last four decades of economic complexity (1981-2019)

-Urban areas, especially the biggest ones, have become more complex
+Cities, especially the biggest ones, have become more complex

 The relatively complex nature of the economies of large cities today are the result of four decades of improvement.
-This has meant that as a group Britain’s large cities have shifted from having below average levels of complexity in 1981 to being substantially more complex than the average urban area today (see Figure 7), leading the growing relative complexity of cities and large towns overall.
+This has meant that as a group Britain’s large cities (excluding London) have shifted from having below average levels of complexity in 1981 to being substantially more complex than the urban average today (see Figure 7), leading the growing relative complexity of cities and large towns overall.

 Figure 7: Cities, in particular the largest ones, have become more relevant in the last four decades